mr-s8/pdf_merger/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. In the folder where the python skript is located, open a terminal and start the app with:
+4. In the folder where the python script is located, open a terminal and start the app with:
 ```bash
 python pdf_merger.py
 ```